silshack/spring2016/_posts/wookiemage/2016-03-09-Colins-game-app.md

     return False
 ```
 I knew there was some trouble with the logic but I just couldn't trace through all the possibilities.
 So instead I wrote it again using a different method to compare those values.
 Thank goodness .distance existed.

+### Another Problem
+I discovered another problem as I was getting ready to submit the game.
+The character could fly off the screen.
+Obviously I didn't want to allow this.
+I made a function to check if the player was inside the playing field.
+Then I called this function every turn and if the player was not inside the playing field, the player couldn't move.
+This, of course, was only a partial solution.
+This resulted in the character getting stuck at the edges of the playing field.
+I then needed to add a way for the player to move if and only if they are stuck on the edge.
+To solve this, I called the function that checks the player condition with the "not" operator because I only wanted this to work if the player was stuck.
+Then, if it wasn't true, the click function would move the player in the direction clicked.
+This still doens't quite solve the problem, because the player might not move the character back onto the playing field, but it's much better than before.